A simple guide to your ASO first steps

-If can be hard to get that many keywords that relevant and that have an interesting volume simply from brainstorming on your own.
-That is why we have created a very complete suggestion tool.
+It can be hard to get that many keywords that relevant and that have an interesting volume simply from brainstorming on your own.
+That is why we have created a complete suggestion tool.
 It gathers keywords from different sources and suggests them to you, based on your app and competitors, to make sure they’re relevant!
-You can see all the keywords on which your competitors are ranked, those that bring them the most organic downloads and even see which keywords were linked to a Story (iOS featuring).
+You can see all the keywords on which your competitors are ranked, those that bring them the most organic downloads, and even see which keywords are linked to a Story (iOS featuring).

 Now that you have all those keywords on your hands, it’s time to filter out the bad.
 Start analysing your keywords according to volume, difficulty and chance but keep in mind that the ultimate goal is to try to be visible on as many keywords as possible.
 By visible we mean being in the top 10 results.

-- Always take relevance into consideration : so if you’ve done your job correctly with your semantic dictionary, all keywords you’ve chosen should be relevant for your app.
+- Always take relevance into consideration: If you’ve done your job correctly with your semantic dictionary, all keywords you’ve chosen should be relevant for your app.
 That said, some will be more relevant than others.

-It gets clear that if your app is just starting out and isn’t well-known yet, you should target keywords that are not too competitive, even if that means they’re less popular.
-If you want to get downloads, you need to be visible on some words and you have a better chance of doing that on less crowded keywords.
-Target only huge volume and high difficulty keywords and chances are you’ll never reach a decent visibility level - which means no users will ever see you app and no one will download it.
+It gets clear that if your app is just starting out and isn’t well known yet, you should target keywords that are not too competitive, even if that means they’re less popular.
+If you want to get downloads, you need to be visible on some words.
+You have a better chance of doing that on less crowded keywords.
+Target only huge-volume and high-difficulty keywords, and chances are you’ll never reach a decent visibility level.
+This means that no users will ever see your app and no one will download it.

 Here you have the volume and difficulty of travel-related keywords on iOS in the US, along with the chance score and rank of the app Expedia for those keywords.